 He first drove in 1958, when he competed in Western’s newly-formed “Jalopy” class in a 1941 Ford coupe.
-Track owner Andy Cottyn became a Stockcar owner for the 1959 season and gave Bill the nod to be the driver of his #16 ’34 Ford coupe.
-They ran the car the following year, a highlight of which was Bill’s winning of the “Rose City Cup” race in Portland, Oregon.
+Track owner Andy Cottyn became a Stockcar owner for the 1960 season and gave Bill the nod to be the driver of his #16 ’34 Ford coupe.
+One of the season highlights was Bill’s winning of the “Rose City Cup” race in Portland, Oregon.
 They built a new Ford stocker for the 1961 season during which Bill also got married.
 He had wanted their wedding ceremony to take place at the Speedway but Connie, his bride-to-be, put her foot down and insisted on a traditional church service.
 Andy chose the same evening that Bill and Connie said their vows to sell the racecar.
 For the remainder of that season, Bill drove a #33 Hudson-powered Willys coupe, and had the misfortune to roll it at it’s first appearance at the track.

 For the 1962 season, Bill and crew built a ’34 Ford 3 window coupe complete with a Grant King-built engine.
 This powerful and good-handling racer gave Bill his best season to date and he finished 4th in Island Stockcar points standings.
 Running the same car in 1963, he finished 5th and in addition was voted Western’s “Most Popular Driver” by the fans and also won “Best Looking Crew”.